Playing-Indoors/The-Watcher-2018/docs/tech.md

 Just those features cover at least 95% of use cases.

 ### Tailwind

 We use [tailwindcss](https://tailwindcss.com) as a utility framework.
 This allows us to share some global utilities as well as do fast prototyping.
 Don't feel you have to use tailwind but when writing css and we might phase this out as we move from a prototype to production.

 ### PurgeCSS

-Do to tailwind adding a lot of good utility classes, we use purgecss to strip out all unused css classes on build. _TODO: improve the docs and explain purge's issues and gotchas_
+Do to tailwind adding a lot of good utility classes, we use purgecss (_temporarily disabled_) to strip out all unused css classes on build. _TODO: improve the docs and explain purge's issues and gotchas_

 ### Design variables and tooling